hsnlab/hgb-rag-cqa/README.md

 ## Notes

 - The repository supports both Windows and Linux.

 - For advanced usage, see the source code in `src/` for customization via rag config.

+- Some of the scripts use api keys to Huggingface and GitHub.
+To ensure the code runs smoothly, create two separate files for these API keys at `/_/hf_token.txt` and `/_/github_token.txt` containing the respective access tokens.